 Figure 6 demonstrates the SuperClock in a clock divider application.
 2Q0 is fed back to the FB input and programmed for zero skew.
 3Qx is programmed to divide by four.
 4Qx is programmed to divide by two.
-Note that the falling edges of the 4Qx and 3Qx outputs are aligned.
-This allows use of the rising edges of the 1⁄2 frequency and 1⁄4 frequency without concern for skew mismatch.
+Note that the rising edges of the 4Qx and 3Qx outputs are aligned.
 The 1Qx outputs are programmed to zero skew and are aligned with the 2Qx outputs.
 In this example, the FS input is grounded to configure the device in the 15 to 30 MHz range since the highest frequency output is running at 20 MHz.

 Figure 7 shows some of the functions that are selectable on the 3Qx and 4Qx outputs.
 These include inverted outputs and outputs that offer divide-by-2 and divide-by-4 timing.
-An inverted output allows the system designer to clock different sub-systems on opposite edges, without suffering from the pulse asymmetry typical of non-ideal loading.
+An inverted output allows the system designer to clock different sub-systems on opposite edges, without suffering from the pulse asymmetry typical of nonideal loading.
 This function allows the two subsystems to each be clocked 180 degrees out of phase, but still to be aligned within the skew specification.